 - 1 clove garlic halved

 - 2 tbsp (30 mL) fresh herbs finely chopped

 In a food processor, combine all ingredients for the white bean spread.
 Process until smooth, adding some of the reserved bean liquid, if needed.
 Adjust seasoning and set aside.

 Trim the ends from the rapini stems and discard the lower leaves.
 Cook rapini in a large quantity of boiling salted water until al dente.
 Remove from pot, rinse under cold water, drain well and pat dry.

 Toast bread slices and rub with garlic.
-Spread some white bean puree on each slice, garnish with rapini stems and top with fresh ricotta combined with fresh herbs.
+Combine fresh herbs in Ricotta.
+Spread some white bean puree on each slice, garnish with rapini stems and top with Ricotta mix.